UniExeterRSE/improve-r-code/_episodes/01_lesson1.md

 ## First, a test of your script...

 Hopefully you have brought along a script which you are aiming to improve.

-The first script that follows will run a static code analysis to check the readability and stylistic elements of your script (first change the variable `infile` to the path to your script).
+This first script that follows will run a static code analysis to check the readability and stylistic elements of your script (first change the variable `infile` to the path to your script).

-The second script requires you to input your code and will then calculate the speed of your script.

 <details>
     <summary><code>styleTest.R</code></summary>